 Visitors who come to Iolani Palace will learn a part of history that seems excluded from mainland textbooks.
 This includes the imprisonment of Queen Liliuokalani by the United States and the overthrow of the Hawaiian monarchy in 1893.

-My favorite things to see at Iolani Palace are the Throne Room and the quilt made by the Queen during her palace imprisonment.
+Our favorite things to see at Iolani Palace are the Throne Room and the quilt made by the Queen during her palace imprisonment.
 The Palace Galleries also include the crown jewels.

 Most of the Palace furniture and furnishings were sold at auction after the overthrow.
 The Friends of Iolani Palace have worked hard to have many of these items returned.
 My favorite story is of a visitor who looked at an old Palace photograph and saw a table that resembled his.
 When he returned home to the mainland and examined the table, it had the official royal markings and was donated back to the Palace.

 If you come on Friday, you may hear the Royal Hawaiian Band performing on the Palace grounds starting at noon.
-Guided tours are $21.75 for adults and leave every 15 minutes.
-A self guided audio tour is offered every 10 minutes for $14.75 and can be completed in 45 minutes.
+Guided tours are $30 for adults, and self-led audio tours are $25.00.

-You can help the Friends of Iolani Palace by doing any of the following:
+Help the Friends of Iolani Palace by doing any of the following:

 1. Take a tour and share your experience with others.

 2. Purchase gifts and souvenirs from the Palace Shop.

 3. Make a donation and become a member.

 4. Shop online at Amazon and Hawaiian Airlines.
 A portion of each sale will be donated to Iolani Palace when you use their links.
 Details are here: http://www.iolanipalace.org/donations-membership/support-iolani-palace/

 Accessibility: There is an elevator between floors.
 If you need additional help, make sure you mention it at the time of reservation.
 See their website for accessibility information.